Oliver1703dk/flood_detection_system/setup_guide.md

 ## 1. Shared Prerequisites

-- Access to a common MQTT broker reachable by both devices.
+- Access to the Jetson-hosted MQTT broker (e.g., Mosquitto) reachable by both devices.
 - Matching copies of this repository (or the relevant subfolders) on the Pi and Jetson.
 - YOLO model weights placed under `yolov8_processor/model/<tier>/best*.pt` on the respective device (nano on the Pi, larger tiers on the Jetson).
 - Any required API keys or credentials stored in environment variables (e.g., `OPENAI_API_KEY` for LLM inference).